bogdanb/hpmor/README.md

 By default, the dust jackets assume 80gsm plain paper (this affects the thickness of the book and hence the size of the dust jacket).
-This can be configured in `hp-paper-type.tex`; see `papers.tex` for a list of papers.
+This can be configured in `layout/hp-paper-type.tex`; see `layout/papers.tex` for a list of papers.

 The exact sizes of dust jackets may vary; the current parameters were taken from a commercial printer.
 They can be adjusted in `hp-dust-jacket.tex` as desired.

-Note that the back dust-flap is left for you to add your own text; edit `hp-dust-jacket.tex` and search for “PUT YOUR BACK DUST-FLAP TEXT HERE!”.
+Note that the back dust-flap is left for you to add your own text; edit `layout/hp-dust-jacket.tex` and search for “PUT YOUR BACK DUST-FLAP TEXT HERE!”.
 Make sure you remove the percent sign `%` at the start of the line, or your text will not be printed.
 (This is a safety feature to make sure that if you don’t change the text, the placeholder will not appear; instead, you’ll just